Board Meeting August 2023

 Consent Agenda Reports:

-• The financials reports for July 31, 2023 were reviewed with Kim Clinco and accepted.
+• The financial reports for October 31, 2023 were reviewed and accepted.

 • Keith Edquist’s monthly management report was received.